LukasBommes/PV-Hawk/README.md

   - reorganize_patches
 ```

+#### Video directory and working directory

+#### Groups

+#### Clusters

+#### Settings

+- refer to defaults.yml
+- refer to OpenSfM settings
+- explain how settings provided here overwrite the defaults

+#### Tasks

+- maybe move paragraphs from below here OR briefly explain what this list means and refer to next section

-#### Step 4: Process videos
+### Step 4: Run video processing pipeline

 Once the config file is created, you can process the data by executing the following command inside the interactive session in the Docker container
 ```
 python main.py testing/configs/config_plant_A.yml
 ```

-To control which tasks are executed you can (un)comment tasks under 'tasks' in the config file.
+To control which tasks are executed you can (un)comment tasks under `tasks` in the config file.
 Note, that you cannot skip any of the tasks, i.e. you will have to run each tasks at least once in the order specified in the config file.

 We recommend to first uncomment the steps "split_sequences", "segment_pv_modules", "track_pv_modules", "crop_and_rectify_modules" and commenting all subsequent steps.
 These are preprocessing steps.
 You should ensure the correctness of the output of these steps before continuing with the remaining processing steps.
 To continue, comment out the first four steps and uncomment the remaining steps.
 Rerun `python main.py testing/configs/config_plant_A.yml`.

-#### Step 5: Visualize results
+### Step 5: Visualize results

 We provide a script `extractor/mapping/plot_reconstruction.py` for plotting the reconstructed camera poses, PV modules and map points.
 You can use this script to validate whether your PV plant was reconstructed and georeferenced correctly.